leaf-ai/studio-go-runner/examples/docker/README.md

 ## Docker Desktop

-Once the Docker Desktop is installed use the Windows Start->Docker menu, or Mac OSX menubar for Docker Desktop to perform the following actions :
+Once Docker Desktop is installed use the Windows Start->Docker menu, or Mac OSX menubar for Docker Desktop to perform the following actions :

 * Use the Preferences Resources tab to increase the amount of RAM allocated to Docker to at least 8Gb.